-Why has our vet suggested referral?
+Why has my vet recommended a referral?

 What are your opening hours?